rdio/jsapi-examples/music-triage/README.md

 # Running

+For information on using this example, see https://github.com/rdio/jsapi-examples#rdio-js-api-examples.

 This project was started with [Google App Engine](https://developers.google.com/appengine/) in mind, but you can actually run it in a regular web server as well.
-For instance, if you have Python installed, you can `cd` into this example's directory in your terminal and run `python -m SimpleHTTPServer 8888`.
-The app will then be available in your browser at http://localhost:8888/.

-# Todo: high
+# To Do (possible future additions to this example)

+## High Priority

 * Show track listing on hover
 * Checkbox to auto-hide singles and remix albums